goggledefogger/llm-music/docs/AUDIO-IMPLEMENTATION-COMPLETE.md

-# 🎵 Basic Audio Implementation Complete
+# 🎵 Audio Implementation Status - Ready for Hybrid Refactor

 ## ✅ **Phase 1 Audio Engine - COMPLETE**

 The development team has successfully implemented a basic audio engine for the ASCII Generative Sequencer!
+The foundation is solid and ready for the next phase: **Hybrid Architecture Refactor**.

 ## 🎯 **What's Now Working**